NathanLM/tic_tac_toe/README.md

-# Typescript Script Tic-Tac-Toe
+# Tic-Tac-Toe

-A tic-tac-toe coded in Typescript
+A tic-tac-toe game coded in Typescript